Investigation procedures for Japanese encephalitis (JE) in horses

 Transport

-Do not freeze samples unless processing and shipping is going to be delayed; freezing can reduces the sensitivity of virus isolation and molecular diagnostic tests.
+Do not freeze samples unless processing and shipping is going to be delayed; freezing can reduces the sensitivity of tests.
 Send samples with dry ice if the journey is expected to take several days.

 Sample submission

-AgriBio (the Victorian state laboratory) will perform testing or coordinate sample packaging and consignment for delivery to CSIRO-ACDP, if needed.
+AgriBio (the Victorian state laboratory) will perform initial testing and coordinate sample packaging and consignment for delivery to CSIRO–ACDP, if needed.
 Veterinarians should contact their local district vet or the Emergency Animal Disease hotline on 1800 675 888 to arrange sample submission.

 Diagnostic tests

-Laboratory diagnosis for Japanese Encephalitis Virus (JEV) is achieved by serological tests, molecular detection and/or virus isolation.
+Laboratory diagnosis for Japanese Encephalitis Virus (JEV) is achieved by serological tests.

 Notes on testing

-2. There is a high degree of serological cross-reactivity between flaviviruses, care must be taken in interpreting results in areas where related flaviviruses co-circulate.
+1. There is a high degree of serological cross-reactivity between flaviviruses, so care must be taken in interpreting results in areas where related flaviviruses co-circulate.

-3. Of the antibody tests available, the plaque-reduction neutralisation test is the most specific and can be used to resolve cross-reactions.
+2. Of the antibody tests available, the plaque-reduction neutralisation test (PRNT) is the most specific and may resolve cross-reactions.

 • When fresh samples are available, molecular methods can be performed on a range of samples, including infected tissues and CSF, however the need to consider Hendra virus as a differential diagnosis will often prevent collection of appropriate samples in a timely manner.